artem-gorodetskii/Fill-Missed-Spaces/README.md

 # Fill-Missed-Spaces
 HTTP-service that receives text with missed spaces and returns a corrected sentence and a list of missed spaces positions.

+The [algorithm](https://github.com/artem-gorodetskii/Fill-Missed-Spaces/blob/main/model/space_predictor.py#L6) reconstructs the string using its tokenized representation.
+The [tokenization algorithm](https://github.com/artem-gorodetskii/Fill-Missed-Spaces/blob/main/model/tokenizer.py#L7) is based on dynamic programming and probabilistic modeling of unigrams with a predefined vocabulary.

 ### Installation
 Clone the repository: